Nayanars: History

+The dating of Appar and Sambandar has been associated with evidence from Pallava and Pandya inscriptions.
+Mahendravarman I, the son of Simhavishnu, ruled during the early seventh century and is identified in inscriptions with the name Gunabhara.
+According to the Periya Puranam, Appar converted Mahendravarman I to Shaivism.
 The list of the Nayanars was initially compiled by Sundarar (Sundararmurthi).
 In his poem Tiruthonda Thogai he sings, in eleven verses, the names of the Nayanar saints up to Karaikkal Ammaiyar, and refers to himself as "the servant of servants".
 The list did not go into the detail of the lives of the saints, which were described in detail in works such as Tevaram.

 In the 10th century, king Raja Raja Chola I collected the volumes of Tevaram after hearing excerpts of the hymns in his court.
 His priest Nambiyandar Nambi began compiling the hymns into a series of volumes called the Tirumurai.
 He arranged the hymns of three saint poets Sambandar, Appar and Sundarar as the first seven books which he called the Tevaram.
 He compiled Manikkavasakar's Tirukovayar and Tiruvasakam as the eighth book, the 28 hymns of nine other saints as the ninth book, the Tirumandiram of Tirumular and 40 hymns by 12 other poets as the tenth book.
 In the eleventh book, he created the Tirutontanar Tiruvanthathi (also known as Tirutoṇṭar Antādi, lit.
 Necklace of Verses on the Lord's Servants), which consisted of 89 verses, with a verse devoted to each of the saints.
 With the addition of Sundarar and his parents to the sequence, this became the canonical list of the 63 saints.
 In the 12th century, Sekkizhar added a twelfth volume to the Tirumurai called Periya Puranam in which he expands further on the stories of each of 63 Nayanars.

-The Nayanars were from various backgrounds, including Nadar, Vanniyar, Vellalas, Idayars, Kurumbars, Thevars, oilmongers, Brahmins, Vannar, and Paraiyars.
+The Nayanars were from various backgrounds, including Nadar, Vanniyar, Vellalars, Idayars, Kurumbars, Thevars, oilmongers, Brahmins, Vannar, and Paraiyars.
 Along with the twelve Vaishnava Alvars, they are regarded as the important Hindu saints from South India.

 Many Kannada works, such has Nambiyannana Ragale and Tiru Nilakanta Devara Ragale, are written on Nayanars by Kannada poet Harihara.
 Sundara Murthy nayanar is known as Nambiyanna in Kannada literature.